 Their data collection app is straightforward and designed for mobile devices.
 Sessions can be run in offline mode, not as a work-around but with intentional design.
 A clinician simply has to pre-load the session they plan to run and take data while offline in a group home, family home or other community location.
 When the device is back in wifi, all information syncs immediately.
 Geolocation for EVV can be turned on or off and embedded in session notes.

 Agencies serving a diverse population with behavioral, developmental and mental health services will find Noteable useful for managing large staff teams across community-based programs.
 A feature I really like for this is their workflow for task completion when multiple people need to be involved.
 If you punt a task to another staff member, you see a red visual cue that indicates it’s not complete.
-The other person receives an email notification to complete the task.
-When they complete their portion, a notification comes back to you to sign off.
+The next time the other staff person logs in, they will see a visual notification of a red dot beside the task, indicating it needs to be completed.
+When they complete their portion, a notification comes back to the assigning staff sign off.
 I like this safeguard that keeps everyone accountable.

 Their payroll capabilities run reports that can be directly input to ADP, Quickbooks or other payroll software.
 The software tracks not only hours and pay but mileage as well.